Montréal crowned best student city in the Americas

 Montréal is among the world’s Top 10 Best Student Cities

-For the third consecutive year, Montréal earned the title of best student city in the North America and was No. 6 in the 2019 QS Best Student Cities world ranking.
+For the third consecutive year, Montréal earned the title of best student city in the Americas and was No. 6 in the 2019 QS Best Student Cities world ranking.
 Montréal is also viewed very positively by international students as it earns the No. 2 spot, just behind Munich, based on a survey that gauged student experience and students’ desire to set up in the city once they have completed their studies.

 So many reasons to choose Montréal

 While Montréal keep its place among the top in this prestigious ranking year after year, its popularity is also reflected in a record number of international students flowing into the city for university studies.
 There were over 35,500 international students in the Montréal area in 2018 (+ 6.1%).
 And that trend is going strong!